grandeurdev/js-sdk/README.md

 But who are users?
 Users are just entities that you can either create through the dashboard or SDK.
 To be more precise, a user entity defines the scope of access of a person who is using your app.
 By default, a user is limited to access devices paired to his own account, but can access all of your files and datastore (at the moment - you cannot define fine grain control of your files and data stored in storage and datastore respectively.
 While we are actively working on adding this support to our platform but currently it is very important to develop a data model in a way that the privacy of users could be protected.).
 This way a user can request the device logs or his profile picture from our platform upon authentication but cannot access devices paired to another user accounts.
 But we mean by accessing devices?
 To read more about it, check out [devices registry](#devices-registry) topic.

 ### Devices Registry
 Just like users, devices are entities which essentially defines the scope of access.
 But unlike users, you can only register new devices through dashboard only.
-This is one of the key features of Grandeur Cloud.
+This is one of the key features of Grandeur.
 We wanted to resolve this issue.
 There are two types of solutions out there i) those are dealing with users part only e.g. firebase and ii) those are just dealing with devices registry part e.g. Google IoT Core.
 We wanted to combine best of both worlds.
-This is why at Grandeur Cloud, where on one hand we have added the authentication feature, then on the other hand we also maintains a devices registry for you.
+This is why at Grandeur, where on one hand we have added the authentication feature, then on the other hand we also maintains a devices registry for you.
 Where you can seamlessly register new entities and pair those entities to users.

 Now how this entity defines the scope? `Devices are global entities`.
 Unlike user account entity, `no body owns a device` except an administrator.
 So a user can pair a device to his account or in order words say a user `can claim a device and access data` specific to it.
 But a user cannot delete or inherently modify a device.
 We designed this considering the real world relation that we develop with our things.
 So the devices entity in the end defines two things i) what a hardware can access in your namespace and ii) which hardware devices a user can control.
 Now this really matters a lot because that's the key.
 You obviously do not want your neighbors to control your air conditioner (that would be so horrible situation).
 That's what this entity has been designed for.
 So as mentioned earlier, this entity also limits what a hardware product can access in your namespace.
 So when you pair a device to an account, we generate an access token for you.
 Then you can provide this token to our hardware SDK in init in order to access the data (unlike app SDK, hardware SDK can access scope limited to a device only and you delegate a device access to hardware SDK by providing access token at the init.
 That is how you authenticate your products)